What Is Local Search SEO?

 Google My Business / Google Maps

 It’s no surprise that Google is the market leader in search volume.
 That means your new, potential customers are likely doing searches on that search engine.
-It’s also not a surprise that ensuring Google has the most information about your business is only going to help, so optimizing and keeping your business’s Google My Business page updated is vital.
+It’s also not a surprise that ensuring Google has the most information about your business is only going to help, so optimizing and keeping your business’s Google My Business profile updated is vital.
 A Google My Business page is the quick business profile you’ll see on the right panel of a Google search results page and is critical to appear in Google Maps and local voice searches.
 It contains all the key localized business information about your brick-and-mortar store: address, phone number, business categories (which describe what your business does or offers), and reviews.

 We can keep your GMB optimized with posts, geo-tagged photos, and more to ensure pertinent information is front and center in Google and the minds of any potential customers who need your products or services.

-Online Reviews & Reputation
+Online Reviews & Reputation Management

 Online reviews are one of the newest Local SEO ranking factors.